tejasgadgil/tejasgadgil/README.md

 # Hi there 👋, I'm Tejas!

 #### 👨‍💻 Meet the Developer:
-I'm a developer-in-training, mastering the art of code one bug at a time! 🐛 When I'm not glued to my screen, you'll find me fueling up coffee or hunting down the elusive missing semicolon.
+I'm a developer-in-training, mastering the art of code one bug at a time! 🐛 When I'm not glued to my screen, you'll find me fueling up on coffee or hunting down the elusive missing semicolon.
 Let's build something awesome together! 🚀

 Skills: JAVA / PYTHON / JS / HTML / CSS